TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 ## 🚀 Features
 - Fetches MMA data from the Sports Data API
 - Transforms and loads data into PostgreSQL
-- Schedules weekly execution with Airflow
+- Schedules weekly execution using Airflow
 - Runs using Docker
+- Data can be connected to Power BI for interactive visualizations and analysis

 ## 🧱 Project Structure
 ```